Thailand

 • How do you travel between cities in Thailand?

 Domestic flights are efficient and widely used for intercity travel, especially for longer distances like Bangkok to Chiang Mai or the southern islands.
-Thai Airways, Thai Smile, and Bangkok Airways are known for reliability, while AirAsia and Nok Air offer budget-friendly options.
+Thai Airways and Bangkok Airways are known for reliability, while AirAsia and Nok Air offer budget-friendly options.
 Long-distance buses and trains are also available, particularly for routes within regions or for those on a tighter budget, though they take considerably longer.
 Driving yourself is generally not recommended due to chaotic traffic and varying road quality, plus you need a specific license.

 • How reliable are domestic flights in Thailand, and which airline should I use?

 Domestic flights in Thailand are generally reliable and punctual, with good amenities at airports.
-For full-service and comfort, Thai Airways, Thai Smile, and Bangkok Airways are solid choices, often operating from Bangkok's Suvarnabhumi Airport.
+For full-service and comfort, Thai Airways and Bangkok Airways are solid choices, often operating from Bangkok's Suvarnabhumi Airport.
 If you are looking for lower fares, Thai AirAsia, Nok Air, and Thai Vietjet Air are good budget options, though they might have less legroom and occasionally glitchy websites.
 Booking in advance and using comparison sites helps secure the best deals.

 • Do I need an International Driving Permit for Thailand?